mesosphere/dcos-docs-site/pages/dkp/konvoy/2.1/choose-infrastructure/azure/advanced/bootstrap/index.md

     tigera-operator            5m38s
     ```

     A ClusterResourceSet object defines selectors that match against cluster labels, and a reference to a ConfigMap.
 The ConfigMap contains a YAML manifest.
-When a cluster with matching labels is created, the YAML manifest is applied to the cluster.
-The manifest is applied only once, when the cluster is created.
+When Konvoy creates a cluster with matching labels, it applies the YAML manifest to the cluster.
+Konvoy applies the manifest only once, during cluster creation.

-    For example, this is the `azure-disk-csi` ClusterResourceSet, which is now deployed by Konvoy from the above actions:
+    For example, this is the `azure-disk-csi` ClusterResourceSet, deployed by Konvoy from the actions described previously:

     ```yaml
     kind: ClusterResourceSet